kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 grammar and uniform style by the release notes team.
 The changelog must also be generated and the release notes tool must continue to be run on the release branch in order to pull in any outstanding PRs that are merged between the beginning of code freeze and the release.
+The same applies to the website, which should always represent the same state as the markdown document.

 ## Tasks